 Piezo Buzzers vs. Magnetic Buzzers

 Piezoelectric sound elements have a very unique convention.
 There is no magnetic field, and no coil used in the construction.
 Applying an electric field to a piezoelectric material changes its size, i.e. the diaphragm expands/ retracts as charges are introduced/ removed.
 The base material in the assembly remains fixed.
 Piezo buzzers have a wide operating voltage ranging from 3 – 250V, and low current draws, typically <10 mA.
-These buzzers feature a unique slim-line profile since they don’t have as many internal components, and are attractive to applications with physical size constraints.
+ISL piezo buzzers feature a unique slim-line profile since they don’t have as many internal components, and are attractive to applications with physical size constraints.
+Contact our engineering team with your buzzer requirements.

 Magnetic buzzers are more traditional in their make-up as opposed to piezo buzzers.
 The current is driven through a voice coil to produce a magnetic field.
 When a voltage is applied the coil generates a magnetic field and then allows the diaphragm to vibrate and produce sound.
 This buzzer type has a low operating voltage ranging from 1.5 – 12V, and high current draws, commonly > 20 mA.
-Magnetic buzzers are desirable for applications requiring lower sound pressure level (SPL) and frequency.
+ISL’s magnetic buzzers are desirable for applications requiring a lower sound pressure level (SPL) and frequency.
+Our Audio Selection Tool will help you identify your exact component requirements.

 Audio components have a specific frequency at which they vibrate; this parameter is called the resonant frequency.
 This value is dependent on the physical parameters of the buzzer.
 Driving a buzzer with an input signal which has the same frequency as the buzzer’s resonant frequency, will create the greatest SPL with the least input power.
 Piezo buzzers have a higher resonant frequency (2-6 kHz) whereas magnetic buzzers have a lower resonant frequency (1-3 kHz).
 Specification sheets denote resonant frequency as fo.